June 3, 2020 | Staff Writers

 - Proofread: If time allows, learners should reread the material after answering the questions.
 This strategy can help test takers identify potential errors and improve their scores.

 In addition to basic English language concepts, the analytical writing section tests a learner’s ability to think critically about an issue, construct an argument based on those thoughts, and convey the ideas to an audience.
 While the essays must be coherent, this section does not test a learner’s specific content knowledge.

-This section has two questions: one that requires students to analyze an issue and another that asks them to analyze an argument.
+: one that requires students to analyze an issue and another that asks them to analyze an argument.
 On the issue question, successful students address a broad topic and the many perspectives that people may have on that subject.
 The argument question presents test takers with one side of an issue and some evidence to back up that side.
 The learner must write about the rationale behind the argument.

 Word Processing Software

 Students who take the exam on a computer complete this section with a specialized word processing program.
 ETS developed this software to have minimal functionality and maintain fairness between paper-based and computer-based tests.
 As such, learners can only do a few things: insert text, delete, undo, cut, and paste.
 Test takers do not have access to tools like spell checkers.

 Common Pitfalls and How to Avoid Them

 Test takers may not have encountered questions like those on the analytical writing section of the GRE, which leaves many students unsure of what the graders want to see.
 For example, some learners spend their time using large, complicated words.
 While it’s good to have a wide-ranging vocabulary, this is not likely to improve a student’s score.
 Instead, students should focus on presenting a clear argument with sound reasoning.
 Exam candidates should take GRE preparation courses that cover scoring to better understand the unique grading system.